AceyJS/acey/README.md

 <br />

-# Dev Experience oriented State Manager for React. 🛋️
+# State Manager built with Lodash for Javascript Apps. ⚡

-#### In one sentence ?
+#### What super power it gives me ?
-> **Encapsulate your states inside Models and Collections to treat, access, format, and organize your data in a one and same place. 🏛️⚡**
+> **To Encapsulate your states inside Models and Collections to treat, access, format, and organize your data in a one and same place. 🏛️⚡**

 <br />